bootstrapworld/curriculum/lessons/inequalities-collision/langs/en-us/slides.md

 Knowing how far apart our characters are is a good first step... but we still need the computer to be asking: "True or False: is there a collision?"

 Turn to @printable-exercise{pages/collision.adoc} and write a function that takes in two coordinate pairs (four numbers) of the `PLAYER` and a character (`(px, py)` and `(cx, cy)`), and returns `true` if they are within 50 @vocab{pixels} of each other.

+Fix the `is-collision` function in your game file, and click Run!

 ---
 {layout="Synthesize"}